Emanuel Navarrete: Navarrete vs. Díaz

 Navarrete was booked to make his first WBO featherweight title defense against the one-time WBO junior lightweight title challenger Christopher Díaz (26-2, 16 KOs).
 The fight was scheduled as the main event of an ESPN card that took place on 24 April 2021, at the Silver Spurs Arena in Kissimmee, Florida.
 Just as in all of his previous title defenses, Navarrete was seen as the favorite to retain, with most odds-makers having him as a –900 favorite.
 Díaz entered the fight with confidence in his ability to win.
 He analysed Navarrete's style in the ring and believed he could create an upset.
 With three weeks to go, Top Rank announced tickets had sold out.
 The event was limited to approximately one-third of its total capacity because of social distancing guidelines, which permitted over 3,000 attendees to be present.
 Navarrete weighed 126 pounds prior to his first title defense, having adjusted from an initial weight that slightly exceeded the limit.
 Díaz recorded a weight of 125.8 pounds.

 In front of a crowd of 3,262 people, Navarrete won the fight by a late twelfth-round technical knockout.
 Navarrete dominated most of the fight, demonstrating his strength and executing accurate combinations.
-He knocked Díaz down several times, particularly in the fourth and eighth rounds with strong uppercuts and a series of punches.The fight ended dramatically when Navarrete delivered a solid right hook that knocked Díaz to the ground.
+He knocked Díaz down several times, including once in the fourth and twice in the eighth round with strong uppercuts and a series of punches.The fight ended dramatically when Navarrete delivered a solid right hook that knocked Díaz to the ground.
 His corner subsequently decided to stop the fight, leading to a TKO victory for Navarrete in the 12th round.
 Navarrete landed 257 to Díaz's 183 total punches, with 241 of those being power punches.
 Following his first stoppage loss, Díaz praised Navarrete, "I’m very disappointed.
 I wanted to win.
 It’s a title shot.
 But next time.
 He’s a great f------ fighter.
 He hit hard.
 We went to war.
 I made my best fight.
 I was in shape.
 Everything was good."
 Navarrete commended Díaz and talked about upcoming matches, mentioning that he would take a break, acknowledging that this fight was very demanding for him, and expressing his desire to pursue unification at featherweight.
 The fight averaged 715,000 viewers and peaked at 797,000 viewers.
 This was lower than the opening match featuring rising prospect Edgar Berlanga, whose victory over Desmond Nicholson drew a peak audience of 829,000 viewers.